Multidimensional continued fractions and symbolic codings of toral translations: Main results

-We refer to Theorem~\ref{t:nc} where the bounded fundamental domains for the coding $(X_{\bsigma},\Sigma)$ of the translation are given explicitly in terms of the $S$-adic Rauzy fractals associated with $\bsigma$.
-Moreover, if the substitutions $\sigma_n$ enjoy some \emph{properness condition}, this proposition shows that we can refine the bounded remainder sets to factors of $X_{\bsigma}$.

-To get an analogue of Theorem~\ref{theo:MCF2} for directive sequences, we do not start with a shift of directive sequences but rather with its abelianization, i.e., a shift of sequences of matrices $(\fD,\Sigma)$, for which we would like to find a map $s:\, \cM_d \to \cS_d$ such that almost all $\bsigma \in s(\fD)$, with $s((M_n)_{n\in\NN}) = (s(M_n))_{n\in\NN}$, have purely discrete spectrum.
+To get an analogue of Theorem~\ref{theo:MCF2} for directive sequences, we do not start with a shift of directive sequences but rather with its abelianization, i.e., a shift of sequences of matrices $(\fD,\Sigma)$, for which we would like to find a map $s: \cM_d \to \cS_d$ such that almost all $\bsigma \in s(\fD)$ have purely discrete spectrum, where $s((M_n)_{n\in\NN}) = (s(M_n))_{n\in\NN}$.
 Again, we have to consider the accelerated shift $(\fD,\Sigma^k)$ for a suitable power $\Sigma^k$ to gain such a result.
+The main issue is the construction of a substitution with purely discrete spectrum associated with a given unimodular Pisot matrix, which is done in Proposition~\ref{p:sigmatilde}.